 In my head, I instantly thought, “Gosh… he looks so familiar!
 But why?
 He’s certainly very cute!”

-He continues, “He’s only 300 feet away.
+My uncle continues, “He’s only 300 feet away.
 This guy is on a gay app called Grindr.”

 Aaah.
-That’s why I knew him.
+That’s why I recognized him.

-My uncle hosting the Christmas party shouts, “That’s my neighbor’s son!”
+My other uncle who was hosting the Christmas party shouts, “WAIT A MINUTE!
+That’s my neighbor’s son!”

-My one cousin shouts, “And I went to high school with him!”
+Then a cousin shouts, “I went to high school with him!”